-Q. I am writing in response to Cary's message regarding the Revere cleaner I just ordered some online (Revere copper cleaner) and I was wondering if you could give me any tips on the best way to use it, I have some scratches that go against the grain on my new refrigerator and I am trying to remove them before I get the workers who caused them to replace them all together......I would appreciate your help on this!Theresa D
+Q. I am writing in response to Cary's message regarding the Revere cleaner I just ordered some online (Revere copper cleaner [linked by editor to product info at Amazon]) and I was wondering if you could give me any tips on the best way to use it, I have some scratches that go against the grain on my new refrigerator and I am trying to remove them before I get the workers who caused them to replace them all together......I would appreciate your help on this!Theresa D

 - Temecula, California